sonbua/GivenWhenThenTemplateToCSharp/README.md

 ## Notes

-To build this console app as Windows 10 executable (`.exe` file), run this command
+To build this console app as Windows 10 executable (`.exe`), run this command

 ```
 dotnet build -c Release -r win10-x64